Over the Moon (2020 film): Plot

 Chang'e thanks Fei Fei and allows her and Chin passage back home—excluding Bungee, who stays on the Moon with Jade Rabbit—and lifts Gobi's banishment.
-Fei Fei and Chin bid farewell to the Lunarians and return home, where Fei Fei accepts her father and Mrs. Zhong's marriage and Chin as her brother.
-About a year later, Fei Fei is living happily with her new family and continues to look up at the Moon, watching as cranes fly up towards it in the night.
+Fei Fei and Chin bid farewell to the Lunarians and return home, where Fei Fei accepts her father and Mrs. Zhong's marriage and Chin as her stepbrother.
+Fei Fei builds up a loving relationship with Mrs. Zhong and her new stepbrother Chin.
+About a year later, Fei Fei is 15 and living happily with her new family.
+It is the Moon Festival again, and she sits with her father and looks up at the Moon, watching as cranes fly up towards it in the night.